RysteQ/P2P-Java-Chat/README.md

 ## About

-This repository is meant for me and two more people to collaborate on a team project for a subject at our university.
-This will be worked on by three people and you will be able to find their GitHub profiles under the **[Collabarators](#collaborators)** section of the document.
+This repository is meant for me and two more people (only one of them helped so far) to collaborate on a team project for a subject at our university.
+You can find everyone that helped in this project under the **[Collabarators](#collaborators)** section of the document.

 *Note: This is the current state of the code